matloff/regtools/inst/UnbalancedClasses.md

 the algorithm, whether directly or indirectly, operates under the assumption that the true population class probabilities are each about 0.5.

-In the letter data, since the sampling was actually *designed* to have about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
+In the letters data, since the sampling was actually *designed* to have about the same number of instances for each letter, the algorithm you use will then assume the true probabilities of the letters are about 1/26 each.
 We know that is false, as the above table shows.

-So, if you do resampling to make your data balanced, you are fooling your ML algorithm.
+So, if your sampling scheme artificially creates balanced data, as in the letters data, or if you do resampling to make your data balanced, as is commonly recommended, you are fooling your ML algorithm.
 Though that conceivably could be done responsibly, it may actually undermine your ability to predict new cases well.

-## Note on terminology

-We refer to the class probabilities for given feature values as *conditional class probabilities*.
-The overall class probabilities, e.g. the 0.000172 value above, are *unconditional class probabilities*.

-Another key term is the *overall rate of correct classification*.
-To maximize that, we fit our model and -- say in the two-class case -- guess Class 1 if and only if its estimated conditional probability is greater than 0.5.
-This assumes, though, equal costs of the two types of misclassification.
+Note too the role of the *overall rate of correct classification*.
+To maximize that, say in the two-class case, your ML algorithm will guess Class 1 for a new case if and only if the estimated conditional probability of Class 1 is greater than 0.5.
+This rule assumes, though, that there are equal costs of the two types of misclassification, i.e. that a false positive and false negative should be given equal weight.

+In many applications this is not the case, and the overall rate is of lesser interest.
+This is especially true in situations in which the data is substantially unbalanced, though it should be kept in mind that these are two separate issues: imbalance of the data, and relative weights of false positives and negatives.

+We will return to this point later.

 ## Goals and perceptions of problems

 As is often the case, clear, precise statements of problems and goals are needed to come up with good, *effective* solutions.
 Let's consider the two datasets in turn.
 It will be easier to discuss the second dataset first.

 ### Letter recognition data

+For now, we will assume the goal is to maximize the overall rate of correct classification.

-Intuitively, if we ignore our knowledge of the class probabilities -- 12.02% etc. --- we are reducing our predictive ability.
+Intuitively, if we ignore our knowledge of the class probabilities -- 12.02% etc. --- we are reducing our overall predictive ability, i.e. our overall rate of correct classification.
+As noted

 In an experiment in my book (updated here), I sampled from the dataset according to the realistic frequencies above, thus producing realistic